 Thank you for your interest in Airdrie FCSS grant funding.
 Applications for 2018 funding are now closed.

-Applications for 2019 funding will open in late spring or early summer, 2018.
+Applications for the 2019 funding will open in August 2018.
+Check this site for updates closer to the date.

 Airdrie FCSS applications are administered in a two-step process: the Letter of Intent and the full Application.